How Do Prosthetics Work?

 A person with limb difference frequently hears the message that he or she must learn and adapt when managing a new prosthetic limb.
 Coapt’s Complete Control Gen2 is a controller kit that turns that advice 180 degrees, allowing myoelectric prostheses to learn from and adapt to users and to work in concert not only with the user but with other prostheses.

-Coapt’s pattern recognition technology can be built into virtually any upper-limb myoelectric prosthesis, and captures the muscle signals triggering complex hand and arm movements in a way that allows movements to evolve intuitively.
+Coapt’s pattern recognition technology can be built into virtually any upper-limb myoelectric prosthesis and captures the muscle signals triggering complex hand and arm movements in a way that allows movements to evolve intuitively.

-Complete Control is truly freeing technology, utilizing Bluetooth connectivity to Coapt’s software and app to unlock the power of machine learning — letting users learn and fine-tune critical movements as rapidly as they wish, seeing greater possibilities with fewer visits to a clinician.
+Complete Control is truly freeing technology, utilizing wireless connectivity to Coapt’s software and app to unlock the power of machine learning — letting users learn and fine-tune critical movements as rapidly as they wish, seeing greater possibilities with fewer visits to a clinician.